Let’s talk about an unplanned c-section. The birth of your child is extremely personal and unique- and yet, somehow, very much the same.

 Talk to any mom, seasoned or rookie, and at some point they’ll probably tell you how birth plans never go the way you expect.
 And even if you don’t have a specific birth plan, it will probably not go how you’re thinking it might.

 That’s how my story goes.
+This is how I ended up with an unplanned c-section.
 I went into the birth of my son with very little expectations.
 I figured I was healthy and young and going into labor for the first time, so there was no way I needed to prepare for a c-section.

 In fact, in my pure ignorance, I opted to take a bathroom break during my child-birthing class when they discussed the surgery.

 Faced with a tough decision- surgery or risky labor- my husband and I ultimately chose to have a c-section.
-And we were terrified.
+Yes, it was an unplanned c-section and we were terrified.